gparraMstr/censys-assessment/README.md

    npm run start
    ```

-As previously indicated, the application will run at `http://localhost:3000`, and the backend proxy server will handle API requests at `http://localhost:5001`.
+- As previously indicated, the application will run at `http://localhost:3000`, and the backend proxy server will handle API requests at `http://localhost:5001`.
+- Open browser and follow manual testing instructions in [How to Test](#how-to-test) section below.

 ---
 ---